Rustaceans/rust-cologne/_posts/2018-06-27-thoughtworks.md

     A central entry point to your current project
 ---
 Our next Meetup will be on 2018-06-27, 19:15 CET.
-We are very happy to be invited to a **new location**: The meetup will be at ThoughtWorks office in Cologne (Lichtstraße 43i -- just 400m from the C4).
+We are very happy to be invited to a **new location**: The meetup will be at the ThoughtWorks office in Cologne (Lichtstraße 43i -- just 400m from the C4).

-In addition to the new location, we're also quite excited to have two talks prepared for you! the first one, by Sebastian Thiel is an introduction to "Share Secrets Safely", and present a tool to share secrets within teams to avoid plain-text secrets.
+In addition to the new location, we're also quite excited to have two talks prepared for you!
+In the first one, by Sebastian Thiel is an introduction to "Share Secrets Safely", and present a tool to share secrets within teams to avoid plain-text secrets.
 In the second talk, Niko Hellwig will talk about "HUB", a central entry point to your current project.
+You maybe wondering what they have in common: These are both tools that the folks at ThoughtWorks have written in Rust!

 **[You can register here](https://www.meetup.com/RustCologne/events/vnwndpyxjbjb/)**.